Skip to Content

 Contact a Florida Paternity Attorney Today

-Paternity cases can be complex and emotionally challenging, especially when custody, support, and parental rights are at stake.
-At The Virga Law Firm, P.A., we provide experienced legal guidance for parents navigating paternity actions, custody disputes, and child support cases.
+Paternity cases are often complex and emotionally charged, especially when custody, support, and parental rights are involved.
+At The Virga Law Firm, P.A., we offer legal guidance to parents facing paternity actions, custody disputes, and child support cases.

 Our attorneys serve clients in Orlando, Pensacola, Navarre, Panama City, Fort Walton Beach, and beyond.
 Call (800) 822-5170 or contact us online to schedule a consultation and protect your parental rights.